Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 );
 ```

-This is the proper way to denormalize entity using constructor parameters (Value objects / DDD), because Majora Normalizer detects construct parameters as well.
+Because Majora Normalizer detects construct parameters as well, this is the proper way to denormalize entity using constructor parameters (Value objects / DDD),

 ### Service exposition